nindate/mlzoomcamp-capstone-project/README.md

 <a id='about-project'></a>
 ## 1. About the Project

-The purpose of this project is to try predict the future bike shares in London based on the past information on bike sharing in London.
+The purpose of this project is to try and predict the future bike shares in London based on the past information on bike sharing in London.

 With cost of living increasing day by day, congestion charges levied in many parts of London, the choice of using public transport makes sense to people.
 But what if you want to travel shorter distances, still have your independence and maintain a healthy lifestyle - thats where bike sharing started (is my assumption).
 Many organizations like Santander offer public bike sharing schemes with several docking stations across London to help and encourage this lifestyle.
 However it is also a challenge to maintain the requisite number of bikes.
 The goal of this project is to try and predict the bike share numbers using Machine Learning.